New physics above 50 TeV: probing its phenomenology through UHECR air-shower simulations: Implementation of the "new Physics above 50 TeV" scenario

 where $N_\mu$ is the number of muons detected on the ground.
-The reference parameter $N_{\mu,19}=2.148\cdot 10^7$ is inferred from simulations assuming proton as the primary particle with energy of $10^{19}$ eV, taking into consideration the detector's response for muons above $0.3$ GeV \footnote{This is the Cherenkov threshold for Auger's water tanks.} that reach Auger's site at an altitude of $1425$ m with inclination of $\theta = 60^\circ$. \citet{Aab:2014pza} report that $N_{\mu,19}$ does not depend strongly on the selected high energy model.
+The reference parameter $N_{\mu,19}=1.455\cdot 10^7$ is inferred from simulations assuming proton as the primary particle with energy of $10^{19}$ eV, taking into consideration the detector's response for muons above $0.3$ GeV \footnote{This is the Cherenkov threshold for Auger's water tanks.} that reach Auger's site at an altitude of $1425$ m with an inclination of $\theta = 67^\circ$. \citet{PierreAuger:2021qsd} reports that $N_{\mu,19}$ does not depend strongly on the selected high energy model.
 They quote a $\sim 11\%$ systematic error introduced in this way.
 The reason for selecting so inclined showers is because for inclination $\theta>60$, EAS are dominated mostly by muons, since the electromagnetic part is absorbed by the atmosphere.
-This is in fact the inclination we used in our simulations.
+We used $67$ degrees as zenith angle for our shower simulations.

 Auger reports that the average of that ratio depends on energy as